Place4you/PortfolioFrontendTest/docs/README.md

 # Portfolio

 This repository is the **frontend section** of my portfolio project.
-You can find the backend repository [here](https://github.com/LautaroColella/YP_PortfolioBackend/).

 # Description

 This project was started in December 1, 2022.
 It's a web application to present myself professionally, show my work, skills, experiences and how to contact me.
-Everyone is able to see my public information there, and you can view the live version at: https://angular-portfolio-39f38.web.app
+Everyone is able to see my public information there, and you can view the live version at: https://lautacolella.web.app

-- The **frontend** is made with [Angular 15](https://angular.io/guide/update-to-version-15#new-features-in-angular-v15) and [Ruby Sass](https://sass-lang.com/ruby-sass) (deprecated, change for Sass).
+- The **frontend** is made with [Angular 15](https://angular.io/guide/update-to-version-15#new-features-in-angular-v15) and [Ruby Sass](https://sass-lang.com/ruby-sass).
 - The **backend** is made with [Spring boot](https://spring.io/) and [MySQL](https://www.mysql.com/).
+The backend is currently a hidden repository.

 ## Features
 - Request caching
 - JWT for authentication
 - BCrypt for password hashing
 - Error handling and input validation
+- CRUD for actions related to the content
 - Responsive design

 ## Preview